dQw4w9WgXcQ/osrs-pathfinder/README.md

 the average case, it's inefficient in the worst case.
 By finding the link path, we can guarantee a valid path exists and will never hit the worst case.

-Tile paths are cached.
-The tile pathfinder was rewritten in Rust and separated out into its own service, which can be replicated independently.
+The majority of resource usage is in finding the tile path.
+The two stage design allows tile paths to be cached.
+The tile pathfinder was also rewritten in Rust and separated out into its own service, which can be replicated independently.

 Although distances between links are calculated during graph generation, distances from the start/end tile to all links in the start/end component need to be calculated for each request.
 Finding distances to all links in a component is O( N), but N can be in the millions.
 Still, this isn't a performance issue for valid paths.
 Additionally, distances take up very little space and are cached in process memory without eviction.

-The two stage design also allows for better caching and replication.
-Since finding the tile path is the majority of resource usage, the A* pathfinder was rewritten in Rust and separated out into its own service, which can be replicated independently.

 ## Types of Links